ongr-archive/ConnectionsBundle/Resources/doc/pipeline.rst

  - finish

 Pipeline starts with source event which provides all data which should be processed.
-Then start event is fired to indicate that items are about to come after that pipeline iterates through all items from all sources by calling modify and consume events with each item.
-After the iteration finish event is fired to notify that no more items will follow.
+Then start event is fired to indicate that items are about to come, after that pipeline iterates through all items from all sources, calling modify and consume events with each item inside ``ItemPipelineEvent``.
+After the iterations are finished, finish event is fired to notify that no more items will follow.

 Pipeline can have any number of listeners for each event but for functioning pipeline at least one source and consume listener should be provided.